Early Lessons in Design Leadership

 The Problem: Designing in the Dark

 The biggest gap wasn't a tool or a process, it was visibility.
 Without shared standards, a common design language, or any way to prototype and preview work in context, teams were making decisions in isolation.
-Design, merchandising, and marketing each had their own version of the product.
-Nobody could see the whole picture, and that needed to change.
+Design, merchandising, and marketing each had their own version of the experience.
+Nobody could see the whole picture.

 The Thinking